Safwat08/sonia/README.md

 SONIA (Single nuclei Organotypic eNdothelial Integrated Analysis)

 This repository contains the analysis code for the following publication - TBD

+Method to recreate analysis:

 analysis_workflow.ipynb was used to analyze cellranger outputs using Scanpy